spacetelescope/MASTDataDelivery/docs/doc_hlsp_k2varcat.md

     BJD[i] = BJD_REF + TIME[i]

 In the above formula, "BJD_REF" is the truncated value to add to the time stamps.
-This is located in the header card value "TUNIT1" in the first FITS extension.
+This is extracted as a substring from the header card value "TUNIT1" in the first FITS extension.
 "TIME" is the array of truncated BJD time stamps, stored as a column in the first extension's data table.

 Similarly, the **extracted** and **detrended** fluxes are stored as columns in the data table in the first FITS extension, named "APTFLUX" and "DETFLUX", respectively.
 No additional processing is performed on the fluxes, and no filtering based on quality flags or other selection criteria is performed.